-Following the Voice for Life curriculum developed by the Royal School of Church Music (RSCM), Choristers learn what it means to participate in a church choir.
+For rehearsal, Choristers attend the 11:05 am Sunday worship service and are escorted to the children's choir room during the sequence hymn.
+By following the Voice for Life curriculum developed by the Royal School of Church Music (RSCM), Choristers learn what it means to participate in a church choir.
 They explore vocal technique and part singing and are exposed to sacred repertoire, music theory, liturgy, and worship.

 Choristers often sing in church, and they lead worship for the Children’s Christmas Candlelight Service and Palm Sunday.
 Voice for Life workshops are offered several times a year.
 Each May a guest clinician leads a choir clinic after which the Choristers lead Sunday worship.